ralfw/servicehost/README.md

 input data to come from.
 Either choose the URL query string (like above) or the HTTP payload (the default).
 In any case input data is delivered as a JSON string.
 Output data needs also needs to be returned as a JSON string.

-In the example above .NET's own JSON (de)serializer is used from the `System.Web.Extensions' assembly.
+In the example above .NET's own JSON (de)serializer is used from the `System.Web.Extensions` assembly.
 It parses the incoming data into an `AddRequest` object and nicely serializes the result object.
 Between clients and service the JSON contract is looking like this:
 ```
 // input